geokarant/CoStNet/README.md

   year={2022}
 }
 ```
-If you have any questions feel me to contant me directly at: gkarantai@csd.auth.gr
+If you have any questions feel free to contant me directly at: gkarantai@csd.auth.gr